 Coming from England, the Swiss system in the kindergarten years is very different to the system back home.
 The emphasis is really about becoming self-reliant and independent not reading and writing.
 For example, you see little kids walking to school alone, who are just about 5 years old – this is very much encouraged and expected from the school as part of the learning process to early independence.

-The system will not look at reading and writing until the children are in Grade 1 (approx 7 years).
+Going local in Zurich means that the system will not look at reading and writing until the children are in Grade 1 (approx 7 years).
 The philosophy being that once they have developed these ‘independent skills’ reading and writing can be learned very quickly because they are mature enough.

 As a system this does make sense and works but as an expat parent my expectations were very different.
 Both my children could read and write quite early, and I found it quite frustrating that this was not part of the system and could not really be catered for in the classroom.
 Having said that, I don’t think the kids really cared.
 It gave them a chance to learn Swiss German/German without pressure.
 I accepted that, in the end!

-The strength is that the system really emphasises good discipline, how to respect others and to become independent learners in the classroom.
+The strength in local Swiss schools is that the system really emphasises good discipline, how to respect others and to become independent learners in the classroom.
 Once a month parents are invited to observe their child at school.
 The last time I went, I was actually quite impressed.
 It was all very well organised.
 The kids were engaged in a range of ‘fun’ activities around particular learning objectives.
 My older son is 9 years old and the work now seems to be challenging and interesting for him.
 The system seems to teach mathematics very well and it’s nice to see them working on different themes each term – such as planets, stone age or weather.
 It would be good to see a stronger focus on science and creative writing though.

 As I have already mentioned within the classroom setting, it is difficult for teachers to cater for early readers and writers.
 As my younger son did not fit the mould, the school offered to have him tested by the schools psychological service to better understand his needs regarding this.(Every canton has it’s own school psychological services called the ‘Schulpsychologischer Dienst).